RivaD2/personal/Udemy-react-with-redux/streams/client/README.md

 - React-Redux
 - Redux
 - Redux-Form
+- Redux-thunk
-- Google Sign-in/ Google Oauth for handling authentication
+- Google Sign-in/ Google OAuth for handling authentication
-- react-router-dom to manage Navigation
+- React-router-dom to manage Navigation
 - JSON server (used because of REST-ful conventions)
+- Axios for ajax requests

+*How to use/view Streams app:**

+- You will need to clone the repo and then run the command `npm i` both in the client directory and api directory
+- Open up two terminal windows and do an `npm start` for both the `client` and `api` directories

 **How it Works:**